linehanMatt/tmp-content/knowledge-base/7.old-kb/building-a-narrative-native-app.md

 Egress Connector Apps provide delivery of data from the Narrative platform to third party destinations.
 Egress connector apps are notified via an event bus when there is data that needs to be delivered downstream.

-Connector Apps additionally extend the functionality of other installed apps: Connector Apps appear in the “Destinations” section of the Dataset Manager app, and within the checkout workflow in Buyer Studio App, the Data Stream Marketplace, and elsewhere in the platform.
+Connector Apps additionally extend the functionality of other installed apps: Connector Apps appear in the “Destinations” section of the Dataset Manager app, the Data Stream Marketplace, and elsewhere in the platform.

-For more information on Narrative Egress Connector Apps, visit the documentation [here](https://www.notion.so/Building-a-Narrative-Egress-Connector-Native-App-32c8b502f2664133b5708d44bdaefca8).

 ### Ingress Connector Apps